AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Buttons are fancy TextViews.
 Just like a TextView, you can set its text and change its font attributes.

-Buttons, by default, have a background that react to a user's touch. (i.e., it looks like you are pressing a physical button).
+Buttons, by default, have a background and react to a user's touch. (i.e., it looks like you are pressing a physical button).
 You can create your own custom buttons with unique behavior (or any custom View for that matter).

 #### Identifying views?